IsabelaCaldeira/ChuteLibre/README.md

 # Physics with Python 👩‍💻 💙

-In this project, we aim to use Python and Jupyter Notebook to solve about free fall!
+In this project, we aim to use Python and Jupyter Notebook to solve a problem about Felix Baumagartner's free fall!

 ## Getting Started
 This project helps you get familiar with Jupyter Notebook and the libraries `matplotlib` and `numpy`.
 You'll learn how to process data and represent it graphically.